Cisco ThousandEyes Enterprise Agent Deployment Guide on Catalyst 9000 Switching Platforms

 Troubleshooting

 The network operator may log in to the application console to collect a required application log for troubleshooting.
 The commands below show how to access the log via the Cisco IOS XE CLI.
-For WebUI and Cisco DNA Center, the network operator can get the logs easily within the application hosting user interface.
+For WebUI and Cisco Catalyst Center, the network operator can get the logs easily within the application hosting user interface.

 C9K#app-hosting connect appid <app-name> session